Deborah gardens as a hobby and enjoys organic vegetables in her kitchen. She keeps a variety of edible plants in her

-Goldfish are relatively messy, and can be a real pain to aquatic plants in the aquarium.
+Goldfish are relatively messy, and they can be a real pain to aquatic plants in the aquarium.
 Goldfish chew up and uproot plants from the substrate—that is why some goldfish keepers prefer to just keep a bare bottom tank.
 I’ve found that placing plants in pots is a great way to keep plants in the tank with goldfish.
 Plants are good for goldfish, and sometimes even good for the goldfish to eat, but it can be sad to see an expensive aquatic plant chewed beyond what’s salvageable because your goldfish found it extra tasty.

 Live plants are healthy for fish as they absorb nitrates and carbon dioxide from the water in the aquarium.
 Not only do live plants assist in maintaining water quality, they produce oxygen for the fish.
 It is best to decide what ratio of plants to tank water when preparing the aquarium for goldfish.
 Coldwater plants are best if the tank will hold many goldfish or will be strictly a goldfish tank.
 Plants are a healthy snack for goldfish, but it can be disappointing to have a beautiful plant in the aquarium that wasn’t meant to be fish food completely demolished.

 This is a selection of plants that are appropriate to keep in goldfish tanks either because goldfish don’t like them or simply because they are hardy enough to stand up to fish.
 Keep in mind that it doesn’t mean that it is impossible for these plants to be eaten by goldfish, it's just not common.